Project

 Learning Community: Bold on Early Educator Compensation

-Bringing together ECE leaders and advocates from seven states throughout 2022.
+Bringing together leaders and advocates from seven states to advance compensation for the early childhood workforce.

 About the Project